-If the stock price of a company is below the actual value of the cash flow (income) and assets of a company the percentage difference is the Margin of Safety.
-This is the discounted price at which you are buying a share in the company.
+In other words, if a company’s stock price is below the actual cash flow value (income) and assets, the percentage difference is the Margin of Safety.
+This is the discounted price at which you buy a share in the company.

 If a stock price is significantly below the actual fair value of a company, that percentage difference is known as the Margin of Safety.
-Essentially the percentage that a company is undervalued by the stock market.
+Essentially the percentage that the stock market undervalues a company.

 In classic value-investing theory, the margin of safety is the level of risk an investor can live with.
-The margin of safety is an estimate of the risk a stock buyer takes.
+The margin of safety estimates the risk a stock buyer takes.

 If you understood a business perfectly and the future of the business, you would need very little in the way of a margin of safety.
 So, the more vulnerable the business is, assuming you still want to invest in it, the larger the margin of safety you’d need.
 If you’re driving a truck across a bridge that says it holds 10,000 pounds and you’ve got a 9,800 pound vehicle, if the bridge is 6 inches above the crevice it covers, you may feel okay; but if it’s over the Grand Canyon, you may feel you want a little larger margin of safety.
 Warren Buffett

-If you are interested in buying shares of a company, or even entire business, you will want to estimate the value of the cash it generates into the future.
-In a very simple way, lets guess that a business you want to buy will generate $10,000 per year for 10 years, after the 10 years the business will be worthless.
-This means the value of the company might be worth today $100,000 minus the yearly inflation rate for example 2% per year.
+If you are interested in buying shares of a company, or even an entire business, you will want to estimate the value of the cash it generates in the future.
+Let’s guess that a business you want to buy will make $10,000 per year for ten years, and after ten years, the business will be worthless.
+This means the value of the company might be worth today $100,000 minus the yearly inflation rate; for example, 2% per year.

-This means the value of the income in real terms today is $89,826 (Intrinsic Value)
+This means the value of the income, or intrinsic value, in real terms today is $89,826 (Intrinsic Value)